TOWN BOARD MEETINGS OCCUR ON THE

-ALL Town of Westford Residents (tax payers & rentees) MUST have a Town authorized permit to dispose of garbage.
+Please Note: In 2013, a Local Law was passed that ALL Town of Westford Residents (tax payers & rentees) MUST have a Town authorized permit to dispose of garbage.
 Permits are free to Town Residents and available at the Town Clerk's office.
-Proof of residency (tax bill, utility bill, etc. - not PO Box bil) will be required.
+Proof of residency (tax bill, utility bill, etc. - with your physical address (not mailing address) is required.
 Non-Residents may use the facility at a fee of $3.00 per bag.
 Click on the Documents banner above to view the Town of Westford Local Laws.

 Westford is located in the foothills of the Catskill Mountains, in the eastern portion of Otsego County.
 The nestled in the rolling hills is a community of agricultural enterprises, small hamlets, scattered rural residences, and a variety of small and home-based businesses.